Jacques Necker: Compte rendu au roi (Report to the King)

+Second term as Controller-General

 The Necker family returned to the Paris region, supposing they were present at the wedding of their only daughter Germaine in January 1786.
 The impending national bankruptcy of France caused Calonne to convene an Assembly of notables under the elimination of parlements in order to enforce tax reforms.
 It had not met since 1626.
 One could not issue new loans without the Parlements' approval.
-In his speech Calonne expressed doubts about Necker's statistics in the Compte rendu.
+In his speech, Calonne expressed doubts about Necker's statistics in the Compte rendu.
 According to him, they were false and misleading, as the state revenues had been revised upwards.
-For Calonne the French deficit was caused by Necker, who had not raised the taxes.
+For Calonne, the French deficit was caused by Necker, who had not raised the taxes.
 However, Calonne got involved in several financial scandals regarding the "Calonne Company" and was dismissed by the king on 8 April 1787.
-On 11 April Necker replied on the charges made by Calonne.
+On 11 April, Necker replied on the charges made by Calonne.
 Two days later Louis XVI banished Necker by a lettre de cachet for his very public exchange of pamphlets.

-After two months Necker was allowed to return to Paris.
-Necker published his: Nouveaux éclaircissement sur le compte rendu.
+After two months, Necker was allowed to return to Paris.
+Necker published his Nouveaux éclaircissement sur le compte rendu.
 Also Louis Philippe II, Duke of Orléans and his secretary Charles-Louis Ducrest came up with proposals.
-The next minister of finance Loménie de Brienne resigned within fifteen months, on 24 August 1788; the king allowed him an enormous pension.
+The next minister of finance Loménie de Brienne resigned within fifteen months.
+On 24 August 1788; the king allowed him an enormous pension.